ImAJason/nbatext/README.md

 # nbatext
-Quick NBA game scorecheck - Send a text with the team or city and get the score sent to you.
+Quick NBA game scorecheck - Send a text with the team or city and immediately get the score texted back to you.

 2018 NBA Finals(Game 3 & Game 4):